This post may contain affiliate links. Please read my disclosure policy for more details.

 It depends on the type of vegetables.
 Here are a few examples:

-- The most versatile: tomatoes, zucchini, mushrooms, and onions can be used either cooked or raw, they always taste great on pizza.
+- The most versatile: tomatoes, zucchini, mushrooms, and onions can be used either cooked or raw; they always taste great on pizza.

 - Use the lowest rack.
-Place your pizza stone or your baking sheet at the bottom of the oven, ideally close to the heating element.
+Place your pizza stone or baking sheet at the bottom of the oven, ideally close to the heating element.

 Ready for a terrific pizza night? : )